mrkkrp/markkarpov.art/essay/real-realism.md

 ### Rendition and style

-Given how saturated our culture is with imagery these days, the style of depiction does not make a difference when it comes to representation of reality.
+Given how saturated our culture is with imagery these days, the style of depiction does not make a difference when it comes to the representation of reality.
 Because we are used to so many graphical styles, they are normalized in our perception.
-Be it photorealistic, impressionistic, flat, or other style of rendition, it is the subject matter and the framing that contribute most to depicting reality.
+Be the style of rendition photorealistic, impressionistic, flat, or otherwise, it is the subject matter and the framing that contribute most to depicting reality.
 There seems to be one rule though: reality should be recognizable as such and resemblance to abstract art is to be avoided.
 Abstract art is at the opposite pole of real realism.

-In general, it does not matter how thick or thin the paint is, whether an artwork is assembled from pieces of rubbish or constructed in some other way, what is the most important part is the intention behind its creation and its cultural message.
+In general, it does not matter how thick or thin the paint is, or whether an artwork is assembled from pieces of rubbish or constructed in some other way; what matters most is the intention behind its creation and its cultural message.

 ### The principle of maximal concentration